emharsha1812/BrainID/readme.md

-## A Tensorflow Implementation of Application of Brain Computer Interfacing for Identification
+## A Tensorflow Implementation of Person identification from brain waves using Attention-based recurrent neural network

 what the code does: